-First Epistle to the Corinthians 13
+First Epistle to the Corinthians 11

-- The contrast between the short-lived interest of the questions referred to him for solution, and the eternal principles by which they must be solved, was brought prominently before the mind of the Apostle himself by the Holy Spirit, under whose guidance he wrote; and he has expressed it in those sublime words which might serve as a motto for the whole Epistle (1 Cor.
-7:29-31). - The date of this Epistle can be fixed with more precision than that of any other.
-It gives us the means of ascertaining, not merely the year, but even (with great probability) the month and week, in which it was written. - (1) Apollos had been working at Corinth, and was now with St. Paul at Ephesus (1 Cor.
+The contrast between the short-lived interest of the questions referred to him for solution, and the eternal principles by which they must be solved, was brought prominently before the mind of the Apostle himself by the Holy Spirit, under whose guidance he wrote; and he has expressed it in those sublime words which might serve as a motto for the whole Epistle (1 Cor.
+7:29-31).

+The date of this Epistle can be fixed with more precision than that of any other.
+It gives us the means of ascertaining, not merely the year, but even (with great probability) the month and week, in which it was written.

+(1) Apollos had been working at Corinth, and was now with St. Paul at Ephesus (1 Cor.
 1:12; 3:4, 22; 4:6; 16:12).
-This was the case during St. Paul's residence at Ephesus (Acts 19:1). - (2) He wrote during the days of unleavened bread, i.e. at Easter (1 Cor.
+This was the case during St. Paul's residence at Ephesus (Acts 19:1).

+(2) He wrote during the days of unleavened bread, i.e. at Easter (1 Cor.
 5:7, see the note on that passage), and intended to remain at Ephesus till Pentecost (16:8, cf. 15:32).
 After leaving Ephesus, he purposed to come by Macedonia to Achaia (16:5-7).
-This was the route he took (Acts 10:1, 2) on leaving Ephesus after the tumult in the theatre. - (3) Aquila and Priscilla were with him at Ephesus (16:19).
+This was the route he took (Acts 10:1, 2) on leaving Ephesus after the tumult in the theatre.

+PAUL, a called Apostle of Jesus Christ by the will of God, and Sosthenes the Brother, TO THE CHURCH OF GOD AT CORINTH, hallowed in Christ Jesus, called Saints; together with 13 who can upon the name of

+- (3) Aquila and Priscilla were with him at Ephesus (16:19).
 They had taken up their residence at Ephesus before the visit of St. Paul (Acts 18:26). - (4) The Great Collection was going on in Achaia (16:1-3).
-When he wrote to the Romans from

-PAUL, a called Apostle of Jesus Christ by the will of God, and Sosthenes the Brother, TO THE CHURCH OF GOD AT CORINTH, hallowed in Christ Jesus, called Saints; 14 together with who can upon the name of Jesus Christ our Lord in every place which is their home and our home also.
-16

-Corinth during his three months' visit there (Acts 20:3), the collection was completed in Macedonia and Achaia (Rom.
-15:26).

-- (5) He hopes to go by Corinth to Jerusalem, and thence to Rome (16:4, and 15:25-28.)
+When he wrote to the Romans from Corinth during his three months' visit there (Acts 20:3), the collection was completed in Macedonia and Achaia (Rom.
+15:26). - (5) He hopes to go by Corinth to Jerusalem, and thence to Rome (16:4, and 15:25-28.)
 Now the time when he entertained this very purpose was towards the conclusion of his long Ephesian residence (Acts 19:21). - (6) He had sent Timothy towards Corinth (4:17), but not direct (16:10).
 Now it was at the close of his Ephesian residence (Acts 19:22) that he sent Timothy with Erastus (the Corinthian) from Ephesus to Macedonia, which was one way to Corinth, but not the shortest. - The sense of the word for 'Saints' in the New Testament is nearly equivalent to the modern' Christians;' but it would be an anachronism so to translate it here, since (in the time of St. Paul) the word 'Christian' was only used as a term of reproach.
 The objection to translating it' saints' is, that the idea now often conveyed by that term is different from the meaning of the Greek word as used by St. Paul.
 Yet as no other English word represents it better, either the old rendering must be retained, or an awkward periphrasis employed.
-The English reader should bear in mind that St. Paul applies the term to all members of the Church. - This is added to comprehend those Christians of the Church of Achaia who were not resident at Corinth, but in the neighboring places of the same province. - The Authorized Version here appears scarcely reconcilable with the order of the Greek, though it is defended by the opinions of Chrysostom, Billroth, Olshausen, etc. The translation of Meyer, "in every place under their and our dominion," seems more like a Papal than an Apostolic rescript; and that of De Wette, "in every place both of their and our
+The English reader should bear in mind that St. Paul applies the term to all members of the Church. - This is added to comprehend those Christians of the Church of Achaia who were not resident at